auth0/docs/articles/best-practices/tenant-settings.md

 # Recommended Tenant Settings

-In this article, you'll learn some best practices for configuring [tenants](/getting-started/the-basics#account-and-tenants).
+Hear are some best practices for configuring [tenants](/getting-started/the-basics#account-and-tenants).

 ## Specify a production tenant